Supporters call for monarchy's restoration as Nepal's ex-King lands at airport | Politics

 Supporters call for monarchy's restoration as Nepal's ex-King lands at airport

 Hundreds of supporters gathered at the airport here on Friday, calling for the monarchys restoration as Nepals former King Gyanendra Shah arrived amidst tight security.
-During a press meet in Kathmandu on Thursday, Prasai said that they want to restore the institution of monarchy before the March 5 general election.
+We want King Gyanendra back to save our nation, the loyalists chanted, carrying placards as the former monarch landed at the Kathmandu airport from Jhapa in eastern Nepal.

 - Country: